 How to Help

-People who are unfamiliar with childhood cancer may assume that ending cancer treatment comes with only positive emotions.
-They may accidentally dismiss the continuous emotional difficulties that never completely go away.
-The amount of support that families receive often falls as time goes on after the diagnosis, and in some cases it goes away completely during survivorship.
-Because of these issues, one of the best ways to help is by simply listening.
+If you assumed that ending cancer treatment comes with only positive emotions, you are not alone.
+Many people are unaware of the long term challenges.
+Because of this, a lot of families lack the support they need in survivorship.
+You can help by simply listening.
 Every family is different, and it is ok to ask what would be most helpful during the transition from treatment to survivorship.
 When communities continue to honor the unique journey of survivorship, children not only survive, but thrive.

 All content on Cancer Cushion is provided for informational purposes only.
 Individuals experiencing a mental health emergency should contact their local crisis line or dial 988.